cyblogerz/Note-it/README.md

 # Note-!t
- A note taking site made with react
+ A note taking site made with reactjs